Doctor Syn: Captain Clegg (1962)

-Part One dealt with the arrival of General Pugh (Geoffrey Keen), who had been ordered by the War Office to smash the smuggling ring and prevent the Scarecrow from rescuing a Dymchurch man captured by a naval press gang as bait to trap the Scarecrow.
-Part Two depicted The Scarecrow dealing with the traitorous Joe Ransley (Patrick Wymark).
-Part Three showed how the Scarecrow rescued Harry Banks (David Buck) and American Simon Bates (Tony Britton) from General Pugh's clutches in Dover Castle.
+Part One dealt with the arrival of General Pugh (Geoffrey Keen), who had been ordered by the War Office in London to smash the smuggling ring along that part of the coast of Kent and Sussex, and to use a Dymchurch man captured by a Royal Navy press gang as bait to trap the infamous Scarecrow.
+Part Two of the series depicted the Scarecrow dealing with the traitorous Joe Ransley (Patrick Wymark).
+Part Three showed how the Scarecrow rescued Harry Banks (David Buck) and American colonist Simon Bates (Tony Britton) from General Pugh's clutches in Dover Castle.